QiJingS/hlafactor/README.md

   - specified folder, or
   - current directory if not provided

+## ⚠️ Error Handling and Return Values
+- HLAfactor performs strict validation during parsing and downstream computation to improve robustness and reproducibility.
+- Supported missing / invalid values
+  - Missing values such as NAN, ., or other invalid entries will be treated as missing and propagated as NA in the final output.
+  - If an input value cannot be matched to a valid HLA allele or genotype, the corresponding result will be returned as NA instead of forcing an incorrect calculation.
+- Imputed HLA probabilities
+  - For imputation outputs that are reported as probabilities or dosages, HLAfactor supports both hard-call and probabilistic formats.
+  - For feature calculation, probabilistic genotypes can be rounded to the nearest call when required by the downstream analysis.
+  - For supertype assignment, dosage/probability values would be preserved in the output to retain more original imputation information.
+- Locus-specific genotype requirements
+  - For loci that must follow a strict diploid format, such as HLA-A, HLA-B, and HLA-C, HLAfactor will only compute results after valid allele pairs are matched.
+  - If an imputation platform returns multiple candidate alleles, ambiguous pairs, or unmatched references, the corresponding sample-locus result will be returned as NA.
+- Reference matching report
+  - When alleles or allele pairs cannot be matched to the reference panel used by HLAfactor, the software will generate an additional report listing:
+  - sample ID
+  - gene / locus
+  - unmatched allele or genotype
+---

+## ✅ Multi-platform imputation support
+- HLAfactor is designed to accept HLA imputation results from multiple platforms and output formats, with consistent parsing and standardized downstream processing.
 ---
 ## 📥 Supported Input Formats
 - `.txt`
 - `.dosage`
 - `.vcf`